 PASSAGE – Low Carbon Economy in Maritime Regions

 The project PASSAGE (Public AuthoritieS Supporting low-cArbon Growth in European maritime border regions) promotes low-carbon economies in European strait regions.
-The Helsinki-Uusimaa Regional Council and the Harju County Government in Estonia represent the Gulf of Finland in this project.
+The Helsinki-Uusimaa Regional Council and the Union of Harju County Municipalities in Estonia represent the Gulf of Finland in this project.

 Sea straits are important hubs of traffic, and they have an especially large impact on carbon emissions.
 Therefore they are also an important development object in order to reach the goal of carbon neutrality.